WouterKlein/plant-humanities/docs/cinnamon/README.md

 ### The cinnamon challenge

 In 2012-2013, the ‘cinnamon challenge’ was a short-lived internet hype.
-Although the instruction is simple enough – try to swallow a tablespoon of cinnamon at once – it proves to be virtually impossible in practice.
+Although the instructions were simple enough – try to swallow a tablespoon of cinnamon at once – they proved to be virtually impossible to follow in practice.
 Trying to ingest dry, ground cinnamon bark initially causes a severe choke reaction, characterised by extreme exhalation of cinnamon powder (known as ‘dragon breath’).
-Subsequently, the cinnamon combines with saliva in the mouth to produce an indigestible clutter in the back of the throat.
-Thankfully, this [quite dangerous assignment](https://doi.org/10.1542/peds.2012-3418) will only be a marginal footnote in the history of cinnamon.
-Those who know cinnamon only from an endless series of ridiculous YouTube videos, or as a quotidian kitchen spice, will be surprised to learn that the real challenge of cinnamon has been an ongoing effort for 2000 years, to find out what cinnamon actually is, as a plant and as a medicine.
+Subsequently, the cinnamon combines with saliva in the mouth to produce an indigestible clutter at the back of the throat.
+Thankfully, this [quite dangerous assignment](https://doi.org/10.1542/peds.2012-3418) will only be a marginal footnote to the history of cinnamon.
+Those who know cinnamon only from an endless series of ridiculous YouTube videos that trie, or as a quotidian kitchen spice, will be surprised to learn that the real challenge of cinnamon has been an ongoing effort for 2000 years, to find out what cinnamon actually is, as a plant and as a medicine.
 <param title="cinnamon challenge" eid="Q420721">
 <param ve-video
 	vid="cmpd58kMl2s"